HenryQuan/DartInJS/README.md

-# Dart to JS
+# Dart in JS
 This is finally working to use a Dart function in Javascript.

+Update `@JS('globalThis.functionName')` to `window.xxx` for browsers.

 Compile dart files into Javascript using:
 ```cmd